AI Tools for Teachers: An Independent Comparison [2026]Teacher using multiple AI-powered educational tools for lesson planning and assessment

 Workflow Planning Marking Differentiation

-Budget-conscious ChatGPT (free tier) Educake (free tier for science) or manual Diffit (free tier)
+Budget-conscious ChatGPT (free tier) Educake (free tier) or manual Diffit (free tier)

 Microsoft school Copilot (included) Subject-specific tool + Copilot for feedback drafts Copilot + manual review